MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsystemobjects3-geteventthread.md

 ---
 UID: NF:dbgeng.IDebugSystemObjects3.GetEventThread
 title: IDebugSystemObjects3::GetEventThread (dbgeng.h)
 description: The GetEventThread method returns the engine thread ID for the thread on which the last event occurred.
+This method belongs to IDebugSystemObjects3.
 old-location: debugger\geteventthread.htm
 tech.root: debugger
 ms.date: 05/03/2018